Getting Started with Script Blocks

 2

-Block Templates list, find and select the block you want to create.
-In our tutorial, we will be using the
+From the Block Templates list, find and select the block you want to create.
+In our tutorial, we will be using the Phone Number block.

 3

-If you require specific information from the caller, check the Required an answer box.
-If you'd like the agent to verify the information back to the caller, select the Verify the answer box.
+If you require specific information from the caller, check the Require an answer box.
+If you'd like the agent to verify the information back to the caller, select the Verify the answer

 The Verify option is only available in the Full Name, Phone Number and Email script blocks.